Motorcycle boots are worth spending some money on. They can be the difference between walking away from a fall and wearing a cast for several months.

 These leather boots from Spada go one step further in search of that vintage look by oil-distressing the leather.

-That might sound a little over the top, but the result looks cool.
+That might sound slightly over the top, but the result looks cool.

 These boots use a Hipora lining that does a decent job of keeping the rain out while allowing the skin to breathe.